Dana Marie Andra

 Convention organized by Nick Marcus, Mike Manyak, Jon Campbell, Clay Geerdes, John Barrett, Bud Plant, and Robert Beerbohm.
 Program printed by Rip Off Press.
 Comix World article by Clay Geerdes, front cover by Rick Griffin, back cover by Larry Todd.

-Edited by Greg Theakston and Ed Reliuga.
-Interview with Wrightson, checklist, and art by Wrightson.
+Interview with Brunner, checklist, and art by Brunner.

 Titled “After Image,” the title page says “Welcome to the second volume of The Brunner Mystique.”